RobertFurtuna10/CypressFashionDays/README.md

 # Report

-This report outlines the testing conducted and documents all the functionalities that have been thoroughly tested.
+This report outlines the testing conducted on 3 May 2024 and documents all the functionalities that have been thoroughly tested.
 The report comprises 23 tests, all of which have successfully passed within a total time of 55.5 seconds.

 ![TestsReport](https://github.com/RobertFurtuna10/CypressFashionDays/blob/main/Screenshot%202024-05-03%20at%2013.23.16.png)